wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

    threads and locks.
 One way is Automatic Mutual Exclusion (AME), which would give us an "AME Python".

-2. A good enough Software Transactional Memory (STM) system can do that.
+2. A good enough Software Transactional Memory (STM) system can be used as an internal tool to do that.
-   This is what we are building into PyPy: an "AME PyPy".
+   This is what we are building into an "AME PyPy".

 3. The picture is darker for CPython, though there is a way too.
 The problem is that when we say STM, we think about either GCC 4.7's STM